ez-ant/rcos-status-updates/spring_2019/week_05.md

 ## Last Week's Accomplishments

-> add specificition
+> thinking of functions need to be added

-> Examples:
+> Examples: use upDate function to switch to specific date(part) in database
 >

 ## This Week's Plan

->  add the database to server
+>  start implementing database

 > Examples: